omni-games-info/OmniScope/README.md

 - **Complete DAT File Control** – Apply precise filters to customize your ROM metadata exactly how you need it.
 - **Basic and Advanced Filters** – Tailor your data using simple or complex filtering rules.
 - **Custom Filename Generation** – Add tokens from the `OMNI_TITLES` database to automatically create consistent filenames.
-- **Fast DAT Generation** – Generate updated DAT files in seconds once filters and filename rules are applied.
+- **Fast DAT Generation** – Generate updated DAT files in seconds based on filtered selections.
 - **OmniGames Integration** – Linked DAT files unlock additional filtering options for increased flexibility and precision.
 - **Online Accessibility** – Use OmniScope entirely in the browser without installing software or managing versions.